Swallowing Exercises: How to Do Tongue-Strengthening Exercises

 enters the airways or lungs.
 This is serious, because it can lead to pneumonia and other problems.
-Dysphagia requires prompt diagnosis and treatment.
+Dysphagia needs prompt diagnosis and treatment.

 As part of your treatment plan, your healthcare provider and SLP may prescribe swallowing exercises, such as tongue-strengthening exercises.
 This may be in addition to other treatments such as dietary changes, changes in eating position, medicines, or surgery.
 Over time, these exercises can strengthen your swallowing muscles.
 This, in turn, may improve your swallowing and prevent aspiration.

-Different medical conditions can lead to swallowing problems.
+Different health conditions can lead to swallowing problems.
 Some examples are: Head and neck cancer